 The newly authorized shares of Common Stock would have the same rights as the currently outstanding shares of our Common Stock.
-As of September 5, 2023, 72,354,827 shares of our Common Stock were issued and outstanding, 3,642,748 shares were subject to outstanding restricted stock unit awards, 3,122,937 options to purchase shares of our Common Stock were issued and outstanding under our equity compensation plans, 4,757,029 shares of our Common Stock were reserved for future issuance under our employee stock purchase plan.
+As of September 5, 2023, 72,354,827 shares of our Common Stock were issued and outstanding, 3,642,748 shares were subject to outstanding restricted stock unit awards, 3,122,937 options to purchase shares of our Common Stock were issued and outstanding under our equity compensation plans, 4,757,029 shares of our Common Stock were reserved for future issuance under our equity compensation plans, and 24,032 shares were reserved for future issuance under our employee stock purchase plan.
 Additionally, we may issue approximately 12,273,780 shares of our Common Stock to holders of outstanding convertible senior notes upon conversion of such notes or in payment of accrued interest on certain of such notes, or in connection with an interest make-whole payment or as a qualifying fundamental change payment pursuant to the terms of certain of such notes (which amount is subject to increase or decrease depending on whether the Company chooses to make certain interest and make-whole payments in shares of Common Stock or in cash).
 Accordingly, 96,175,353 of the 125,000,000 authorized shares of our Common Stock are currently issued or reserved while 28,824,647 of the authorized shares of our Common Stock remain available for future issuance.
 In addition, we may issue additional shares of our Common Stock through our ATM Sales Agreement with Oppenheimer & Co.
 Inc., Craig-Hallum Capital Group LLC and Roth Capital Partners, LLC.